 Frequently asked questions

-The aim of the programme is to detect lung cancer early so that people can be treated sooner and more effectively – ultimately saving more lives.
+The aim of Lung Cancer Screening is to detect lung cancer early so that people can be treated sooner and more effectively – ultimately saving more lives.
 Lung cancer often has no symptoms in the earlier stages which can result in it not being found until the later stages when it is harder to treat.

 If you are found to be at high risk you will be invited to have a lung scan - known as a low dose CT scan - so we can capture an image of your lungs and identify if there are any issues which need further investigation or treatment.